 A decent New Zealand blue cheese, such as Kapiti Kikorangi, lends itself to be served with decent crusty bread and oat biscuits, which is why we bake our own oatmeal biscuits.
-They go very well with blue cheese and aged cheddar, with the added bonus that they are healthier than the supermarket’s typical low-budget water cracker (more fibre, less salt and no palm oil).
+These biscuits are healthier than the supermarket’s low-budget water cracker (more fibre, less salt, and no palm oil).

 This oatmeal cracker recipe is a slight adaption from a recipe by Kapiti Cheese, makers of Kikorangi blue.

 - 360 gram oatmeal (or oats ground in food blender)

 - 100 gram flour

 - 2 tablespoons (30 ml) sugar

 - 1 egg

 - Enough milk to fill a ¾ cup after the egg has been cracked open in the ¾ cup